vaishnavibhavsar1510/real_estate_assistant_bot/README.md

 ### Backend
 - FastAPI (Python) for high-performance API
 - CLIP (Contrastive Language-Image Pre-Training) for image analysis
-- PostgreSQL for data persistence
+- MongoDB for data persistence
 - Cloudinary for image storage
 - Uvicorn as ASGI server